tuttonluke/ai_core_data_collection_pipeline/README.md

     - pandas.testing
 - Project Structure for Software Development

-Unit testing of public methods of the WaterstonesScraper class was implemented using the python unittest framework.
-The get_book_data method of the WaterstonesScraper class returns scraped data in the form of a pandas DataFrame, so the pandas inbuilt testing framework was also used.
+Unit testing of public methods of the QueryWaterstones class was implemented using the python unittest framework.
+The get_DataFrame_of_language_filtered_query_results method of the WaterstonesScraper class returns scraped data in the form of a pandas DataFrame, so the pandas inbuilt testing framework was also used.